JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project5.-Extended-Kalman-Filter-/README.md

 and its RMSE should be under ()

-Udacity provided starter code and sensor measurement data
+- Udacity provided simulator and sensor measurement data

+- It generated noise Lidar, Radar sersor measurements of the position and velocity of object

+- For predict its position I had to fusion two sensors

 # Background Learning
 For this project, I had to learn principle of Kalman-Filter